PataphysicalSociety/soupault.app/site/reference-manual.md

   command = "cat $PAGE_FILE"
 ```

-If you store your pages in git, you can get a page timestamp from the git log with a similar method (note that it’s not a very fast operation for long commit histories):
+If you store your pages in git, you can get a page timestamp from the git log with a similar method (note that it is not a very fast operation for long commit histories):

 ```toml
 [widgets.last-modified]